harness/developer-hub/docs/platform/approvals/adding-harness-approval-stages.md

   For such cases, wherein an approval step is meant for approval of a future CD stage, and the CD stage configuration contains expressions, then we recommend having appropriate expressions as a part of **Approval Message** field.
 Approval notification will include the approval message with expressions resolved till the approval step.

-  Refer this [knowledge based article](/kb/continuous-delivery/articles/harness-approval-notifications) to see the best practices for approval message.
+  Go to this [knowledge base article](/kb/continuous-delivery/articles/harness-approval-notifications) for approval messages best practices.

 - Artifact details are not supported currently.
 - Environment and infrastructure filters' details are not supported currently.